Chart Color Schemes

 Palm Island faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 7.3%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 4.9%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.0%).
-Vocational pathways account for 22.6% of qualifications among those aged 15+, with advanced diplomas at 4.5% and certificates at 18.1%.
+In the area, university qualification rates are low at 7.3%, significantly below Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common among those with university qualifications (4.9%), followed by postgraduate qualifications (1.4%) and graduate diplomas (1.0%).
+Vocational pathways account for 22.6% of qualifications among residents aged 15 and above, with advanced diplomas at 4.5% and certificates at 18.1%.

 Frequently Asked Questions - Education